UTDallasEPICS/Soccer-Robot-Web/README.md

     - When users clicks on shutdown it verifies the user previleges and if admin it sends signal to the raspberry pi.
     - when clicked on match settings we wll get a drop down that asks for number of players and match length.
 The data is saved in the database when clicked save.

+### Leaderboard

+- The leaderboard shall show the columns of the players wins, losses, total goals scored, total games played, and win/loss ratio
+- The leaderbooard should appear in modal
+- The leaderboard shall be shortable by the columns representing: goals, wins, losses, win/loss ratio, and games played of each player
+- The leaderboard shall show the top 5 players
+- The leaderboard data shall update after every game

 ### Soccer Robot Game and Sending Signals

 - The system shall be able to check whether the robots are in a "ready" state (as communicated by the Engineering team)